adamduval/notes/git.md

 # Log
 20220930 - initial file creation
 20220930 - working - notes on -- bare
-20221001 - working - atlassian tutorial - finished git clone
+20221001 - working - atlassian tutorial -

 # terminology

+## aliases
+- custom CLI shortcuts
+- designed to be used with frequently used commands to save time
+- common example would be to an alias to remove files form the staging area
+- can be local or global in scope
+- can be created in CLI or editing the source files directly

 ## clone
 - used to point to an existing directory and make a copy of it into a new directory